 Read more about pets and COVID-19 from the American Veterinary Medical Association and the CDC.

 Quarantine means separating a person or group of people who have been exposed to a contagious disease, but have not developed illness, from others who have not been exposed, in order to prevent the possible spread of that disease.
 Currently the CDC and other federal agencies are requiring that all travelers from China undergo mandatory quarantine at a federal facility for 14 days after leaving China.
 These travelers are monitored closely for the possible development of symptoms.
 The CDC also recommends “home quarantine” for travelers returning from Iran, Europe and South Korea.
 This means that these people would stay at home for 14 days after leaving Iran, Europe and South Korea, and would be monitored by local health departments for the possible development of symptoms.
 People who develop symptoms would be further evaluated for whether they will be tested for COVID-19 infection, and whether they can remain at home while ill or if they need hospitalization.
 Travelers returning from Japan or a cruise should watch their health during travel and for 14 days after returning to the U.S.

 I am planning to travel internationally.
 Will COVID-19 affect my plans?

 Visit the Department of State website for guidance on international travel.
 Travelers should remember that this is a rapidly evolving situation and travel advisories may change from day to day.
-Per CDC guidance, you are considered to be at risk for COVID-19 if you have traveled from any country listed on the CDC Level 3 Travel Health Notice, have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19, all within the past 14 days.
+Per CDC guidance, you are considered to be at risk for COVID-19 if you have traveled internationally, have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19, or returned from a cruise all within the past 14 days.

 Am I at risk for COVID-19 from a package or products shipping from China?